tobiasgeron/Tremaine_Weinberg/README.md

 `inc_err` (float): Error on the inclination of the galaxy, in degrees.
 `barlen_err` (float): Error on the length of the bar, in arcsec (error on the entire bar, not bar radius!).
 `PA_bar_err` (float): Error on the PA of the bar, in degrees.
+`mask` (np.array): Numpy array that masks out parts of the velocity/flux arrays.
+Pixels with "True" will be ignored.
+Highly recommended you use this to mask out outer regions of the galaxy and/or low SNR spaxels.
 `slit_width` (float): Width of each slit, in arcsec.
 `slit_separation` (float): Separation between slits, in arcsec.
 `slit_length_method` (str): Either 'default' or 'user_defined'.
 Decides which method to use to determine the slit lengths.